 each en route communication record must contain at least the following information:

 1) The date and time (specify local time or universal coordinated time (UTC)) of the contact (communication).
 This

 should include the time the contact was initiated and the time the contact was concluded.

 3) Aircraft registration number.

-4) Approximate position (e.g., closet WPT or NAVAID) of the aircraft
+4) Approximate position (e.g., closest WPT or NAVAID) of the aircraft during the contact.

 5) Flight call sign.

 6) The narrative of the contact.
 The narrative must contain sufficient information to describe the event that